 What is Brainspotting?

-Brainspotting (BSP) is a powerful form of psychotherapy that utilizes a fixed eye gaze to access stored emotional content on the subcortical levels in the brain.
+Brainspotting (BSP) is a powerful form of psychotherapy that can be used in trauma therapy and addiction counseling.
+It utilizes a fixed eye gaze to access stored emotional content on the subcortical levels in the brain.
 Participants are asked to move their eyes to find the visual field wherein they are the most connected to the experience they wish to address.
 BSP is widely used as a form of trauma treatment, however it is also effective in treating anxiety, depression, triggers related to alcoholism and drug addiction, anger, panic attacks, obsessive behaviors, intrusive thoughts, emotional reactivity, and more.
 It is also used to strengthen the neurological pathways for joy, connection, confidence, and performance.

 What does it look like in session?